 For the sunset, first make sure you know what time it sets, then I’d suggest finding a bar to watch it.
 Standing in the streets, you’re at risk of getting an elbow in the face.
 Should you want a challenge, you can walk the caldera rim between Fira and Oia.
 It’s the fastest ways to escape the crowds and see the most dramatic views of the island all in one hike.

 Santorini is also famous as a honeymoon island thanks to the wonderful hotels that dot the volcano rim – perched high, with sea views and infinity pools, the hotels of Santorini have romance written all over them.
-Whether you visit for a day or stay for a week, Santorini is typically at the top of many people’s list of Greek Islands to visit.
+Whether you visit for a day or stay for a week, Santorini is typically at the top of many people’s lists.

 Tip: If you have only a short time on Santorini, I suggest visiting Oia.
 It’s prettier than Fira and has fewer crowds during the day (but more at sunset).
 Best tour on Santorini: Island Cruise with Hot Springs.